From Casetext: Smarter Legal Research

 The written reasons for judgment state that "[t]he Court contacted Louisiana Guardianship Services, Inc. and it was determined that Mrs. Constance was a candidate for their services."

-We find that the trial judge's ex parte communication with LGSI after trial in this contested case is prohibited under the Judicial Code of Conduct.
+[18] We find that the trial judge’s ex parte communication with LGSI after trial in this contested case is prohibited under the Judicial Code of Conduct.
 Judicial Code of Conduct Cannon 3(A)(6) provides in part: "Except as permitted by law, a judge shall not permit private or ex parte interviews, arguments or communications designed to influence his or her judicial action in any case, either civil or criminal."
-Cannon (3)(A)(6) further provides: "Where circumstances require, ex parte communications are authorized for scheduling, administrative purposes or emergencies that do not deal with substantive matters or issues on the merits, provided the judge reasonably believes that no party will gain a procedural or tactical advantage as a result of the ex parte communication."
+Cannon (3)(A)(6) further provides: "Where circumstances require, ex parte communications are authorized for scheduling, administrative purposes or emergencies that do not deal with substantive matters or issues on the merits, provided the judge reasonably believes that no party will gain a procedural or .tactical advantage as a result of the ex parte communication."

-While in very limited and infrequent or emergent circumstances, a trial court may be permitted to engage in ex parte communications, this case does not present any of those circumstances.
-There is no basis in this record upon which the trial judge should have engaged in any ex parte communication with LGSI before giving the parties the opportunity to object or contest LGSI's appointment.
+While in very limited and infrequent or emergent circumstances, a trial court may be permitted to engage in ex parte communications, this case does not present 25any of those circumstances.
+There is no basis in this record upon which the trial judge should have engaged in any ex parte communication with LGSI before giving the parties the opportunity to object or contest LGSI’s appointment.
 Considering that the appointment of a curator in this case was a contested issue between the parties, we find that the trial court erred in communicating with and appointing LGSI ex parte without any notice to the parties.

 [19] We next turn to consider whether the trial court’s appointment of LGSI without a hearing was proper.
 We find that the statutory language provided in La.
 R.S.
 9:1031 contemplates that the court conduct a hearing to consider whether a nonprofit third-party curatorship service program, such as LGSI, is the appropriate person to serve as curator in a case.
 However, the statutory language appears to grant the court discretion to determine if an evidentiary hearing is necessary under the facts of each particular case.